Here are some rules and driving tips that you should know before you start your road trip in France:

 A limited supply of free clips are also held at the Eurotunnel Le Shuttle Folkestone Terminal behind the 'Customer Service desk'

-If you have a People Carrier / MPV or Van with a long windscreen please note: The tag needs to face forward towards the barrier, not upwards towards the sky.
+If you have a long windscreen such as on a people Carrier/MPV or Van please note that the tag needs to face forward towards the barrier, not upwards towards the sky, so you may need to place it slightly further down the windscreen.

-No. But if you have a new car with a metallic windscreen you need to fit the tag in the black spotted area under the rear vision mirror as this lets the signal through.
+No, a sunstrip will not stop the tag working.
+However, if you have a car with an athermic/metallic windscreen you need to fit the tag in the black spotted area behind the rear view mirror, as this area lets the signal through.

 Yes, we will make sure your tag works before it is posted to you.
 The transponder that reads your tag is next to the barrier so please get right up to the barrier so your tag can be read.
-When the tag arrives you will need to confirm receipt of the tag on our website by following the instructions provided with the tag before it can be used.
+When the tag arrives you will need to activate it in your 'My Account' area on our website by following the instructions provided with the tag before it can be used.

 You should activate your tag on receipt in your 'My Account' area.